trustedlogin/docs/docs/Connector/help-scout.md

 ![Create App button in the left sidebar](/img/vendor/help-scout/step-03.png)

-Now, switch to your website where you're running the Vendor plugin.
+Now, switch to your website where you're running the TrustedLogin Connector plugin.

 ## Grab the configuration values from the TrustedLogin plugin

-If you haven't added any teams to the Vendor plugin yet, [do that first!](../01-intro)
+If you haven't added any teams to the TrustedLogin Connector plugin yet, [do that first!](../01-intro)

 Then, on the TrustedLogin Teams page, click on the Configure Help Desk link.